A Bomb to be Reloaded

 Chapter 1 (Resistant Musings)

-Chapter 1 (Resistant Musings) explores Fanon’s direct influence on Giovanni Pirelli and on the director Valentino Orsini.
-The installation includes historic documents, publications and quotes printed on large banners, and focuses on the film directed by Orsini, I Dannati della Terra (1969), with an interview Ferrini conducted with Kadigia Bove, an actress who appears in the historic film named after Fanon’s famous book.
+Chapter 1 (Resistant Musings) explores Fanon’s direct influence on Pirelli, who translated and curated his work, and on the director Valentino Orsini.
+The installation includes historic documents, publications and quotes printed on large banners, with an interview with Kadigia Bove, a Somali-Italian actress and singer who appeared in Orsini's film.
 This presence also attempts to make up for women’s lack of visibility in narration of the historic context of what is referred to as “Third-Worldism”.
 The installation specifically reveals the importance of self-analysis and self-criticism in the authors’ writing and in the exhibition.